-- A relevant medical and dental history must be taken - A clear treatment plan should be agreed with the patient - Alternative methods of pain and anxiety control should be explained to the patient - Written consent should be obtained from the patient (see also Consent, page 12) - The patient and, if appropriate, their carer should be given clear pre and post operative verbal and written instructions.
+- A relevant medical and dental history must be taken - A clear treatment plan should be agreed with the patient - Alternative methods of pain and anxiety control should be explained to the patient - Written consent should be obtained from the patient (see also Consent, page 11) - The Patient and, if appropriate, their carers should be given clear pre and post operative verbal and written instructions.
 Care should be taken to ensure that these have been understood.